Skip to main content

 As British Citizen , Do I Need Visa India ?
 Entry requirements The information on this page covers the most common types of travel and reflects the UK government’s understanding of the rules currently in place.
 Unless otherwise stated, this information is for travellers using a full ‘British Citizen’ passport.
 The authorities in the country or territory you’re travelling to are responsible for setting and enforcing the rules for entry.
 If you’re unclear about any aspect of the entry requirements, or you need further reassurance, you’ll need to contact the embassy, high commission or consulate of the country or territory to which you’re travelling.
 You should also consider checking with your transport provider or travel company to make sure your passport and other travel documents meet their requirements.
 Visas You’ll need to get a visa before travelling to India.
 You can find further information about how to apply on the Indian High Commissio...

-As A British Citizen Do I Need Visa Russia?
+As A British Citizen, Do I Need Visa Turkey ?

-As A British Citizen Do I Need Visa Russia?
+As British Citizen , Do I Need Visa Hong Kong?
 Entry requirements The information on this page covers the most common types of travel and reflects the UK government’s understanding of the rules currently in place.
 Unless otherwise stated, this information is for travellers using a full ‘British Citizen’ passport.
-The authorities in the country or territory that you’re travelling to are responsible for setting and enforcing the rules for entry.
+The authorities in the country or territory you’re travelling to are responsible for setting and enforcing the rules for entry.
 If you’re unclear about any aspect of the entry requirements, or you need further reassurance, you’ll need to contact the embassy, high commission or consulate of the country or territory you’re travelling to.
 You should also consider checking with your transport provider or travel company to make sure your passport and other travel documents meet their requirements.
-Visas You’ll need to get a visa before you travel.
-The Russian Embassy advised in March 2018 that it takes around 20 business day...
+Visas Although Hong Kong is now part of the People’s Republic of China it remains a Special Administrative Region with its own immigration ...